If you need to create a new backup from Mac

 Click Start New Backup.
 Your existing backup is deleted, and your data is fully backed up only after the new backup is completed.

-To minimize the risk of needing to create a new backup, consider doing the following:
+To minimise the risk of needing to create a new backup, consider doing the following:

 Ensure that your external backup disk’s firmware is up to date.
 If you back up to a Time Capsule, check the Apple Support website to be sure you have the most current firmware available.